Getting started with Trento Premium #

 view.
 If the list is too big, reduce the list by providing filters.Clicking on a host name opens the corresponding

 view.
-This view provides the following:view #section: it shows the status of both the Trento Agent and the Node Exporter and provides the host name, the cluster name (when applicable) and the Trento Agent version.
+This view provides the following:view #section: it shows the status of both the Trento Agent and the Node Exporter and provides the host name, the cluster name (when applicable), the Trento Agent version and the host IP addresses.

 section: when applicable, it shows the name of the cloud provider, the name of the virtual machine, the name of the resource group it belongs to, the location, the size of the virtual machine, and other information.